github-cloudlabsuser-2147/azure-search-openai-demo/app/backend/README.md

 > **Note:** This list is auto-generated and may include transitive dependencies.
 For the most up-to-date list, see the actual `requirements.txt` file.

+## Security

+- Authentication and access control are enforced for sensitive endpoints.
+- Uploaded files are stored per-user and access-controlled.

+## Telemetry

+- Azure Monitor and OpenTelemetry are enabled if configured via environment variables.

+## Developer Notes

+- The `approaches/approach.py` file now includes detailed module-level and class-level comments, explaining its structure and responsibilities.
+This improves maintainability and onboarding for new contributors.

 ---
-For more details, see the code and comments in `app.py` and related modules.
+For more details, see the code and comments in `app.py`, `approach.py`, and related modules.